 "Ladies and gentlemen of the City Council, I'm just a caveman...
 Your world frightens and confuses me.
 When I see your tall buildings and flashing neon signs, sometimes I just want to get away as fast as I can, to my place in Martha's Vineyard.
 I'm more at home hunting the woolly mammoth than I am hunting a good interior decorator.
 And when I see a solar eclipse, like the one I went to in Hawaii last week, I think 'Oh no, is the moon eating the sun?', because I'm a caveman... but there is one thing I do know.
 The new resort housing development proposed by my partners and myself will include more than adequate greenbelts for recreation and aesthetic enhancement.
 Thank you. (smug grin)"A character, usually a somewhat unassuming one, is inserted into an unusual situation or world.
 But rather than having difficulty adjusting, the character possesses knowledge, a personality type or physical prowess that allows him to leap up the social ladder to a far higher station than the one he had back home.
-Can also be a Mighty Whitey (if a European does this in a non-European society) or a case of Villains Blend in Better (if a villain does this when a hero becomes a Fish out of Water).
-Compare Never Accepted in His Hometown.
+Can also be a Mighty Whitey (if a European does this in a non-European society) or a case of Villains Blend in Better.
+Compare Instant Expert and Never Accepted in His Hometown.
 Contrast Fish out of Water.

 — Keyrock, The Unfrozen Caveman Lawyer, Saturday Night Live